barrykooij/wp-simple-web-services/readme.txt

 Yes, it does.

+= Can I modify the output of the 'get_posts' web service? =

+Yes, you can.
+WP Simple Web Service accepts all query vars you can pass to WP_Query, you can add them to the web service request by adding them in the qv GET variable.
+For example, limiting the result set to 10 results can be done by adding `&qv[posts_per_page]=10` to the request URL.

 = I am a developer, can I add my own web service calls to WP Simple Web Service ? =

 Yes, you can.
 Simply add an action to wpsws_webservice_YOUR-WEB-SERVICE and replace 'YOUR-WEB-SERVICE' with your own web service name.
 This webservice will now be called when you visit URL/webservice/YOUR-WEB-SERVICE/